whisthq/vm-scripts/linux/README.md

 # Fractal Linux Ubuntu Setup Scripts

-This subfolder is responsible for all the Linux-related system scripts.
+This subfolder is responsible for all the Linux-related system scripts to set up a computer, virtual machine or container for Fractal streaming.

 ### Linux Ubuntu Cloud Scripts